Wlarnett/Helios/README.md

-This project is absoluyely useless to you. don't bother.
+This project is absolutely useless to you. don't bother.